phoreglad/pico-epaper/README.md

 to SPI(1, baudrate=20_000_000).

 **EinkPIO** constructor takes two optional arguments:
-1. _pio_ - sets which State Machine to use (currently has no effect).
+1. _pio_ - sets which State Machine to use (valid values: 0-7, defaults to 0).
 2. _dma_ - allows changing the DMA channel (defaults to 5).

 By default, Pins setup reflects usage of the e-Paper display as a shield for Raspberry Pi Pico, but the user